akasiamoon/Project-KORE-Vanguard/README.md

 | **The Arena** | **Xbox Series S / X** | Native Digital | 🟡 **[PENDING SEAT]** |
 | **The Goliath** | **High-End Gaming PC** | Native Digital | 🟡 **[PENDING SEAT]** |

+**Forensic Note:** > The "Relic" metrics represent the absolute floor of the Project KORE architecture.
+Achieving cinematic
+> stability on analog-era hardware via physical signal adaptation (VGA bridge) confirms the viability
+> of the 0826 Vanguard Manifesto for the "Abandoned 90%" in broken hardware sectors.

 ---

 ## 🧬 IV.
 THE CENTAUR-SHIP: SCIENTIFIC METHODOLOGY